SanskarYadav640/Projects/README.md

-- 👋 Hi, I’m @SanskarYadav640
+- 👋 Hi, I’m @SanskarYadav
 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning Coding
 - 💞️ I’m looking to collaborate on IBM or Infosys
-- 📫 How to reach me by Email ID
+- 📫 Reach me by Sanskaryadav640@gmail.com

 <!---
 SanskarYadav640/SanskarYadav640 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.